tensorflow/tfx/docs/guide/index.md

 distributed computation.
 See the [TFS documentation](serving.md) for more information on developing and deploying TFS solutions.

-In a typical pipeline a [Pusher](pusher.md) component will consume SavedModels which have been trained in a Trainer component and deploy them to your TFS infrastructure.
+In a typical pipeline, a SavedModel which has been trained in a [Trainer](trainer.md) component would first be infra-validated in an [InfraValidator](infra_validator.md) component.
+InfraValidator launches a canary TFS model server to actually serve the SavedModel.
+If validation has passed, a [Pusher](pusher.md) component will finally deploy the SavedModel to your TFS infrastructure.
 This includes handling multiple versions and model updates.

 ### Inference in Native Mobile and IoT Applications: TensorFlow Lite